 - The qualifications required to work in offshore oil and gas and in offshore wind industries are aligned to standards set by different industry bodies, respectively, OPITO (Offshore Petroleum Industry Training Organisation) and GWO (Global Wind Organisation (GWO). - An earlier survey of offshore workers found that most were paying thousands out of their own pocket just to complete the training for their jobs in oil and gas.
-Under the current system, they would need to duplicate much of this training (and the cost), despite significant overlap in skills, before they could even consider applying for alternative jobs in the renewables industry. - The Scottish Government must ensure the creation of an Offshore Training Passport that aligns standards across the energy industry and call on the UK Government to establish a levy on energy companies to raise funds for offshore worker retraining.
+Under the current system, they would need to duplicate much of this training (and the cost), despite significant overlap in skills, before they could even consider applying for alternative jobs in the renewables industry. - The UK and Scottish Governments must ensure the creation of an Offshore Training Passport to align standards across the energy industry and establish a levy on energy companies to raise funds for offshore worker retraining.